OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

   - Warning: Use `bookworm`, **_not_** `trixie`, for JDK compatibility reasons
   - Make sure `SSH` is enabled (it's a setting parameter in the Raspberry Pi imager).
   - Create a user named `pi` (this is the name we use below, choose your own if you want to)
-  - Choose the version matching the Raspberry Pi you want to run on (A, A+, Zero, 2, 3, 4, 5, etc), and **_do make sure you boot the first time on the right machine_**!!
+  - Choose the version matching the Raspberry Pi you want to run on (A, A+, Zero, 2, 3, 4, 5, etc)
+  - > and **_do make sure you boot the first time on the right machine_**!!
-    Starting an A+ SDCard on would put you in trouble (when movingf back to A+)...
+    Starting an A+ SDCard on an RPi-5 would put you in trouble (when moving back to A+)...
 - Use the script `./to.prod.sh` to package the current software.
 This step happens on the machine you've cloned the repo on.
   - _Warning_: For the build, do make sure you use a JDK (Java Development Kit) compatible with your target!
     If you've installed a JDK8 (see below) on the Raspberry Pi, do the build with a JDK of the same version!
     Using a JDK11 for the build will not work at runtime on a JDK8.
   - Make sure you package the Python part as well, when prompted.
   - This will prepare a `tar.gz` archive, called - for example - `nmea-dist.tar.gz` (_**you**_ choose the name `nmea-dist` during the build process).
-  - Send the archive to the newly flashed Raspberry Pi (change it's IP address at will)
+  - Send the archive to the newly flashed Raspberry Pi (change its IP address at will)
     - ` scp nmea-dist.tar.gz pi@192.168.1.15:~`
       where `nmea-dist` is a name chosen by _**you**_ during the execution of the `to.prod.sh` script, `pi` is the username _**you**_ chose too, and
       `192.168.1.15` is the IP Address of the Raspberry Pi, obtained with an `ifconfig` on the Raspberry Pi, or a [`fing`](https://www.fing.com/) on any machine on the same network as the Raspberry Pi.